 From the pass, you will clearly see your path down to Dolina Pieciu Stawow Polskich.
 The walk down is rather long but the views do not disappoint.
 All five ponds present their beauty and Orla Perc peaks are now so close and majestic.

-At the end of the valley, you will find a small and cosy mountain hut, where you can get various, traditional homemade meals as well as refreshing drinks.
+At the end of the valley, you will find a small and cozy mountain hut, where you can get various, traditional homemade meals as well as refreshing drinks.

 Gradually it becomes gentler and leads through the forest till Wodogrzmoty Mickiewicza (another waterfall).
-The final 40 minutes of walk to the bus stop/car park at Palenica Bialczanska (where a mini bus to Zakopane can be caught) is along paved road with limited traffic.
+The final 40 minutes of walk to the bus stop/car park at Palenica Bialczanska (where a minibus to Zakopane can be caught) is along a paved road with limited traffic.

 Final points about hiking in the Tatra mountains

 Although the trails are very well marked, I still recommend buying a map, just in case you need to rearrange your route should the weather conditions change (the maps are available in many shops in town)

 I would recommend visiting Zakopane and Tatra National Park in early June or September to avoid crowds

 There are no rubbish bins along the trails, please take a bag for your rubbish, to carry them back down